manifold-systems/manifold/manifold-deps-parent/manifold-params/README.md

 ```

 This behavior allows a subclass to override a method *and* extend its parameter list by adding new optional parameters.
-It’s a powerful feature that lets you evolve or enhance behavior without breaking existing call sites--making overrides more
+It’s a powerful feature that lets you **evolve or enhance behavior without breaking existing call sites**, making overrides
-expressive and future-friendly.
+more expressive and future-friendly.

 ---

 ### Overloading

-Overloading is supported with optional parameters using signature sets (see earlier definition).
+**Overloading** is supported with optional parameters using signature sets (see earlier definition).
 If two methods' signature
 sets overlap in a way that causes ambiguity, a compile-time error is reported, ensuring clarity and preventing conflicts.

 ```java